-We knew that when we were going to introduce phones to our kids, we wanted to have a contract in place.
-It’s so important to have really clear expectations and rules established right from the start.
 I found a good resource from Common Sense Media, and used that as the baseline for creating our own contract.
-We even included Kate in the development process of our contract, and she actually had some great ideas!
-She thought of things to add that I didn’t even think of, like not taking pictures of others without their permission.
+We even included our kids in the development process of our contract, and they actually had some great ideas!
+They thought of things to add that I didn’t even think of, like not taking pictures of others without their permission.

 The contract opens up an opportunity to discuss safe technology usage with kids, along with the consequences of failing to do so.
 It also assures kids that they will have freedom from parents within established guidelines.

 Justin and I have talked about this a lot: we want to help them navigate social media and have internet access on their phone while they are still at home, so we can teach positive choices associated with those things.
-Eventually, I think we’ll move to an iPhone, but to start out, I feel like the Gabb phone is a perfect entry-level step for a kid’s phone and even as a community family phone.

 I’d love to hear your approach with kids and technology!
 How are you wading these waters?